 Mid range restaurants

 Hemmagastronomi was one of my favourite restaurants in Luleå and a great place to try local delicacies such as kalix roe, deer and reindeer.
-It certainly isn’t the cheapest among the midrange category, but considering the quality of the food and service it is well worth the price.
+It certainly isn’t the cheapest among the midrange category, but considering the high quality of the food and the great service it is well worth the price.

 Where to sleep in Luleå Sweden